Muldec/stash-wiki/Scraping-configuration.md

 The top-level `xPathScrapers` field contains xpath scraping configurations, freely named.
 The scraping configuration may contain a `common` field, and must contain `performer` or `scene` depending on the scraping type it is configured for.

-Within the `performer`/`scene` field are key/value pairs corresponding to the golang fields on the performer/scene object.
+Within the `performer`/`scene` field are key/value pairs corresponding to the golang fields (see below) on the performer/scene object.
 These fields are case-sensitive.

 The values of these may be either a simple xpath value, which tells the system where to get the value of the field from, or a more advanced configuration (see below).
 For example:

 ```
 performer: